Ms. Pac-Man Maze Madness

 You want a hard sell?
-“Light gun zombie typing game.”
-We god damn dare any modern publisher to come up with something as brazenly bizarre as Typing of the Dead, a converted port of House of the Dead 2 that replaces light guns with keyboards.
+"Light gun zombie typing game."
+We double-dog-dare any modern publisher to come up with something as brazenly bizarre as Typing of the Dead, a converted port of House of the Dead 2 that replaces light guns with keyboards.
 Eat your heart out, Mavis Beacon.

 Each zombie has a word underneath its body you must type before it shambles up to you and strikes, so theres no aiming and no wild firing.
 Only typing.
 Cutscenes reveal your characters literally running around with Dreamcast consoles and keyboards strapped to their back.
 This was a console known for unique and off-the-wall efforts, and no game better fits both descriptors.

 Easily one of the best, fastest and weirdest action games on the Dreamcast, MDK2 featured a cast of three bizarre heroes - mad scientist Dr. Fluke Hawkins, his four-armed, gun-crazy dog Max and his janitor/stealth super-agent Kurt Hectic - who were tasked with freeing Earth from alien invaders.
 And you play through their adventure as all three: Max blasts everything in sight; Kurt uses a combination of shooting, sniping, and stealth; and Dr. Hawkins alternates between experimenting with random items and turning into a giant atomic monster.